Baby Play Study

 Baby Play Project

 The way that parents play with their babies can impact babies’ future development of a variety of milestones.
-In this project we are providing developmental and play assessments to babies born full-term or preterm starting when they are less than 5 months old.
+In this project we are providing developmental and play assessments to babies born full-term or preterm starting when they are less than 6 months old.
 We are educating parents on ways to play with their young babies and then are looking at the impact of that play on babies’ development.
-We are flexible in scheduling our visits with families and can perform them in families’ homes or daycare settings, based on parent preference.
+We are flexible in scheduling our visits with families and can perform them in families’ homes, daycare settings, or virtual visits based on parent preference.
 Our aim is to learn how to best educate families to play with their babies in the future.

 Contact information: (302) 831-8666/ email@example.com

 This project brings together experts in apparel design, engineering, and rehabilitation to create garments that can measure and support arm movement.
 A smart garment that can measure movement activity while being comfortable, streamlined, affordable, and fashionable would allow for real-world measurement of activity in natural settings.
 A garment like this could provide rehabilitation professionals important information about activity between in-person visits.
 It could also be used to provide wearers feedback to change their behavior.
 Or it could be used to control devices in the environment.
 The project also aims to develop support shirts (aka exoskeletal garments, such as the Playskin Air shirt with inflatable air bladders to lift the arms) that provide arm support for users with movement impairments.
 Garments like these could be helpful for people with muscle weakness due to medical diagnoses or aging.
 This is a collaborative project with the University of Minnesota and Virginia Tech.